Careers and Alumni

 At Northampton School for Girls we recognise that an effective careers programme can help prepare young people for the opportunities, responsibilities and experiences that lie ahead.
 In addition to the careers education, information, advice and guidance (CEIAG) delivered by staff and external careers advisers, we run events throughout the year that involve representatives from businesses and other organisations.

 Our careers programme is carefully crafted to equip all students with accurate, extensive and impartial guidance so that they can make informed choices about their future career options.
-Regardless of background, our approach focuses on providing purpose, direction and opportunities for all our students, enabling them to flourish as individuals, become highly employable and achieve personal and economic wellbeing throughout their lives.
+Regardless of background, our approach focused on providing purpose, direction and opportunities for all our students, enabling them to flourish as individuals, become highly employable and achieve personal and economic well-being throughout their lives.

 We place equal importance on our careers provision from Year 7 all the way through to Year 13, ensuring it is tailored to a student’s age and their individual needs.
 Careers is fully integrated into the curriculum, including the PSHE curriculum, at each key stage.
 Alongside this, students benefit from enrichment activities such as visits to universities, guest speakers and local fairs and conventions.
 We are also proud to take part in National Careers Week where every subject has a careers-based focus over the week to inspire students and highlight the range of possibilities associated with their subject.